Today, people read manga comic books worldwide but the content originated in Japan.

 Known as Mixx Entertainment, the company had a rebranding and is now known as Tokyopop.

 It specializes in the manga genre and other materials of Western authors in a similar style.
-Thus, all this helped Tokyopop become one of the largest English Manga publishing companies.
+Tokyopop is now considered one of the largest English Manga publishing companies.

-Although the graphic novel publisher's headquarter is in Los Angeles, the company currently has a branch in Hamburg, where they translate manga books from English and Japanese into German.
+The graphic novel publisher's headquarter is in Los Angeles.
+They also have a branch in Hamburg, where they translate manga books from English and Japanese into German.

 Tokyopop's parent company has offices in Tokyo.
 All this testifies to the rather extensive coverage of the global manga publishing market.